Scleral Lenses for Drys

 Because these lenses are oxygen permeable, they provide the wearer with better comfort and a healthy cornea.
 In fact, their ability to transmit oxygen reduces eye problems, such as dry eyes, caused by diminished oxygen transmission to the cornea, which is common among most soft lens’ brands or hard (non-GP) lenses.

 If you have Dry Eyes and are interested in scleral lenses, Dr. Erin Papp can help.
-Experienced in fitting scleral lenses for dry eyes and other corneal conditions, Luxe Vision and Optical serves patients from all over Worthington, Dublin, Delawareand Columbus, in the state of Ohio.
+Experienced in fitting scleral lenses for dry eyes and other corneal conditions, Luxe Vision and Optical serves patients from all over Powell, Lewis Center, Delawareand Columbus, in the state of Ohio.

 Why Scleral Lenses Offer Relief for Dry Eyes